AyubShaikhVahidoddin/Digital-Signature-Std-Assignment-6_CS6530/README.md

 Sample Output 1 :
 1. Enter the message: any number can enter belwo is example msg is- 123456789
-2. the program do the key gernartiona nd signature generation as per screen shot.
+2. then program do the key gernartion and signature generation as per screen shot.
 ![image](https://user-images.githubusercontent.com/94394753/145401172-a7b91606-1546-4343-a5ab-dc15e99a9ae4.png)

 3. Now to verfiy the Signature belwo is screen shot